Reconstructions of Old Chinese: Baxter–Sagart (2014)

-Initials
+Simple initials

 The initial consonants of the revised system largely correspond to those of Baxter (1992) apart from the dropping of the marginal initials *z, *j and *hj.

 Instead of marking type B syllables with a *-j- medial, they treated type A syllables as having pharyngealized initials, adapting a proposal of Jerry Norman, and thus doubled the number of initials.
 (Note: Norman originally proposed pharyngealization only in type A syllables without retroflexion (the *-r- medial).)

 They also adapted the proposal of Pan Wuyun to recast the laryngeal initials as uvular stops.

 Whereas Pan had assumed that uvulars were sufficiently similar to velars to occur together in phonetic series, Baxter and Sagart reconstruct Old Chinese uvular initials in all the words in such series, assuming that the words with velar initials in Middle Chinese had a tightly attached preinitial in Old Chinese.

 They also retained a separate glottal stop initial for series containing only Middle Chinese glottal stop initials.